 Impart the student with the knowledge and ability to find and utilize educational resources within and beyond the University walls to further expand knowledge after graduation.

-This concentration develops students’ understanding and application of fundamental concepts including interpersonal communication, small group leadership and family communication.
+The Interpersonal/Intercultural Communication Studies concentration develops students’ understanding and application of fundamental concepts including interpersonal communication, small group leadership and family communication.

 The Cinema Arts concentration focuses on teaching and providing students a wide-range of skills in filmmaking.
 Cinema Arts classes teach the entire process of filmmaking from the conception of a project, writing, producing, directing, shooting, editing and, ultimately, marketing and distribution.